yezlee/birdie-test/README.md

 ## FEATURES
 1. **_Main page_** : Dash board page for route

-##### (Every pages have a date picker for selecting the dates; The start date and end date are set up as there are limited dates to choose. )
+##### (Every pages have a date picker for selecting the dates; The start date and end date are set up as there are limited data.
+Available dates are between 23/04/2019 and 12/05/2019.)

 2. **_Intake Obeservation page_** : Get both `fluid_intake_observation` and `food_intake_observation` to display data in **a table**.